Painting on Location

 these pigments used this color wheel.

-I'M MAKING A PRIMARY W/C PALETTE STARTING WITH A TRANSPARENT PERMANENT WATER COLOR MEDIUM MADE OF GUM, SOAP AND HONEY.
+I'M MAKING A PRIMARY W/C PALETTE STARTING WITH A TRANSPARENT PERMANENT WATER COLOR PIGMENT AND A MEDIUM BASE MADE OF GUM AND HONEY.

-The porcelain palettes are really nice.
+The porcelain palettes are really nice but they are heavier for traveling.
 Clean the brush before using any color off the palette.
 It's important to keep the primaries clean.
-Use a separate white dish or butcher's as the mixing palette.
+Use a separate white dish or butcher's tray as the mixing palette.

-You see two different densities of yellow, orange and brown, both will make a bright cadmium yellow hue.
+You see two different hues of yellow, yellow/orange side and yellow/brown side, both will dilute to a bright cadmium yellow hue.

 Making primary RCW watercolors

-These three primary colors dry as fast as water, be transparent and not sticky to the touch, re-wet and pick up full color load easily.
-The paint should dry matte on watercolor paper.
+These three primary colors dry as fast as water, are transparent and not sticky to the touch.
+They re-wet and pick up full color load easily.
+The paint will dry matte on watercolor paper.

 The binder is gum arabic, made from the solidified sap of thorny, shrubby acacia trees, species Acacia arabica or Acacia senegal.
 Sap from the cherry tree was used first and popular in Cinnini's time.